crownie-hub/TSN-Setup/docs/network-config.md

 sudo ip addr add 192.168.2.1/24 dev eth2
 ```
+You can follow the same for other sender nodes using their interfaces.
+Make sure they are on the same subnet.

-### Configure VLAN ID at the sender node, configure the ingress port queue to map priority to frames
+### Configure VLAN ID at the sender node, this willconfigure the ingress port queue to map priority to frames.
 ```bash
 ip link add link eth0 name eth0.100 type vlan id 100 ingress-qos-map 0:0 1:1 2:2 3:3 4:4 5:5 6:6 7:7 egress-qos-map 0:0 1:1 2:2 3:3 4:4 5:5 6:6 7:7
 ```